The Gap Year Abroad

 The organization that was the model for the Peace Corps, Operation Crossroads Africa, has recently initiated a program in Namibia called Pamwe Namibia which it describes as a "Gap Year Opportunity."
 The British American Educational Foundation promotes an "English Adventure" for those seeking a year of personal growth and discovery between high school and college.
 A company called LEAPNOW in California, offers a "Leap Year" program for students aged 17-24, as well as other programs on their website.
 Gradually, the choices are widening for young people looking for a year of supervised independence.

 Deciding where to go may turn out to be just as difficult as deciding to go, so consider a medley of activities.
 A possible program might include a language or an art course in Europe, a volunteer placement or internship in a developing country, with some some paid work thrown in to help finance it all.

-A key U.S. student exchange organizations, InterExchange, accept pre-university students into some of their programs, provided applicants are over the age of 18.
+A key U.S. and Canadian student exchange organizations, InterExchange, accept pre-university students into some of their programs, provided applicants are over the age of 18.
 InterExchange can arrange teaching English jobs (in China, Germany, Italy, Ghana, France, Spain, and Thailand, for example), facilitate volunteer opportunities, set up short-term work in selected countries, and place au pairs in Europe and Australia/New Zealand.